 If you walk around the art shops in the town, you’ll even notice many paintings of this view.
-In fact, I bought a t-shirt with this view printed on it.
+I bought a T-shirt with this view printed on it.
 But of course, while you’re in the city, that’s the view of the sunset you want to chase.

 So where can you catch the most beautiful views of the sunset in Luang Prabang?
 Let me give you my top 3 spots.

 It’s hard to ignore the highest hill in the middle of the old town of Luang Prabang.
 Mount Phou Si (literally, sacred hill), is a local religious site and houses several Buddhist shrines.
 And it is, by far, one of the most popular places to catch the sunset.